Islandora/documentation/docs/installation/docker-compose.md

-# Installing Islandora Defaults with Docker Compose (ISLE-DC)
+# Install Islandora on Docker (ISLE)

-The ISLE Islandora Enterprise 8 Prototype via Docker Compose ([Islandora-Devops/isle-dc](https://github.com/Islandora-Devops/isle-dc)) is a project for managing Islandora 8 sandbox infrastructure under Docker.
-These instructions describe using ISLE-DC locally to create a development Islandora sandbox.
-More detailed configuration options are described in the project's [README](https://github.com/Islandora-Devops/isle-dc).
+## What is ISLE?

+ISLE, or Islandora Enterprise, is the name that was given to "Islandora using Docker."
+It was developed as an initiative of the Islandora Collaboration Group, first using Islandora 7.x, and later with Islandora 8.x.
+The code for the Islandora Enterprise 8 Prototype (ISLE 8, sometimes just ISLE) is now under the purview of the Islandora Foundation.

 ## Why use Docker?

 Docker is a way to separate out the "state" of your site (i.e. all the content, files, and configurations that you've entered) from the underlying software that runs it (e.g. webserver, database engine, etc).
 This allows for easier upgrades, faster development, and more flexible deployment.

-The ISLE project, run by the Islandora Collaboration Group (ICG) was the driving force behind dockerizing Islandora.
+## Where is ISLE 8?

+ISLE 8 is a suite of Docker containers that run the various components of Islandora required by Islandora Defaults: drupal, fedora, solr, alpaca, crayfish, matomo, etc.  The individual containers are created (and automatically pushed to Docker Hub) by [ISLE BuildKit](https://github.com/Islandora-Devops/isle-buildkit).

+## How do I install ISLE?

+Install ISLE locally or remotely using the Docker Compose scripts at ([Islandora-Devops/isle-dc](https://github.com/Islandora-Devops/isle-dc)).
+Unlike the [Islandora Playbook](playbook.md), this method does not require Ansible, or (for local installations) VirtualBox.

+These instructions describe using ISLE-DC locally to create a development Islandora sandbox.
+More detailed configuration options are described in the project's [README](https://github.com/Islandora-Devops/isle-dc).

 ## Requirements

 * Docker (version 19.x+)
-* (Mac OS) XCode Command-Line Tools
+* (Mac OS) Apple Developer Tools, (Windows) the `make` command-line tool
 * If using `make dev`, see the [README](https://github.com/Islandora-Devops/isle-dc) for other requirements.

 To see if you have Docker installed, type `docker --version` in a shell.

 !!!
 Note "What are we missing?"
     Are you, or your computer, new to spinning up development sandboxes?
+Do you have wisdom about installing make on Windows?
 We suspect these requirements may be incomplete and your experience would be appreciated at [Issue #1640](https://github.com/Islandora/documentation/issues/1640).

 ## Installing Docker